SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 and you will never end up with a reference to an invalid instance that no longer exists.

-..
-TODO: I'm not actually demonstrating this fact.
-Should I?

 The example below is identical to the ``Person`` and ``Apartment`` example from above, with one important difference.
 This time around, the ``Apartment`` type's ``tenant`` property